Let's talk Siamese Cats

 History of the breed

 Dating back many centuries, the first known reference to the Siamese breed occurs in a collection of ancient manuscripts from the historic Ayutthaya Kingdom in Siam – what is now modern-day Thailand.
-Entitled ‘The Treatise on Cats’, these fascinating documents are thought to have been created from the 14th century onward.
+Entitled ‘The Treatise on Cats’, these fascinating documents are thought to have been created from the 14th century onwards.

-It wasn’t until the 1800’s, however, that the Siamese found its way to the West.
-Originally known as the Royal Cat of Siam, they received something of a mixed reaction here initially, as no one had seen anything like them before.
+It wasn’t until the 1800s, however, that the Siamese found its way to the West.
+Originally known as the Royal Cat of Siam, they received something of a mixed reaction initially, as no one had seen anything like them before.
 In fact, in 1871, when three were shown at London’s Crystal Palace Show, they were given a decidedly lukewarm reception.

 However, it wasn’t long before the Siamese breed took off, going on to become a very fashionable pet.
 The first standard was established in the UK in 1892 and they were soon in demand on both sides of the pond.